PlanterApp/planter_docs/content/docs/700_tasks/703_change-dates/index.md

 {{< screenshot Task-calendar.jpg "Screenshot of the task due date calendar" >}}<br /><br />

 ### To change a task completion date
+When you mark a task as completed, the completion date is set to the current date.
+If you need to change the completion date, follow these steps:

 1. In the **Tasks** list, scroll up or down to locate the completed task to update

 2. Select the **three dots** icon under the completed task then select **Edit completion date**<br /><br />